 If you are arrested in California for drunk driving, the arresting officer will confiscate your driver’s license and provide you with a pink “Notice of Suspension”.
 This notice acts as a temporary license for 30 days.

-More importantly, this document also gives you notice that you are entitled to a DMV DUI hearing to prevent the suspension of your license--but only if you request it within ten (10) days of the arrest.
+More importantly, this document also gives you notice that you are entitled to a DMV DUI hearing to prevent the suspension of your license--but only if you make a hearing request within ten (10) days of the arrest.

 If you do not request a hearing within this 10-day window, your license will be suspended automatically at the end of the 30 days.
 At a certain point, you will be eligible to reinstate your license once you